E-commerce

 April 8, 2026

-When a merchant notices that the PayPal conversion rate seems different from other payment methods, the first reaction is often to look for a single explanation: “PayPal converts better” or “PayPal drives some customers away.”
-In reality, gaps rarely come from a single cause.
-They can come from the calculation method, the type of customers who choose PayPal, the level of perceived trust, the availability of guest checkout, mobile, risk controls, or even the placement of the option in checkout.
+When a merchant notices that the PayPal conversion rate seems different from that of other payment methods, the first reaction is often to look for a single explanation: “PayPal converts better” or “PayPal drives away some customers.”
+In reality, discrepancies rarely come from a single cause.
+They can come from the calculation method, the type of customers who choose PayPal, the level of trust perceived, the availability of guest checkout, mobile, risk checks, or even the placement of the option in the checkout.

-This article therefore answers a real operational question: why can this rate differ, sometimes significantly, from another payment method or from an overall checkout view?
+This article therefore answers a real operational question: why can this rate differ, sometimes significantly, from another payment method or from an overall view of the checkout?
 The idea is not to say that PayPal is always better or always worse.
-The idea is to provide a more precise framework for interpretation, to understand what is really happening on your store.
+The idea is to provide a more precise framework for reading the data, so you can understand what is really happening on your store.

 In other words: a “different” PayPal rate is not an anomaly in itself.
-It is a signal that must be reinterpreted in light of the journey, segments, and rules specific to this payment method.
+It is a signal that must be re-read in light of the journey, the segments, and the rules specific to this payment method.

 Summary

-First reason: we’re not always comparing the same thing
+First reason: we don't always compare the same thing

-The most common reason for a conversion gap around PayPal is very simple: teams are not always comparing the same metric.
+The most common reason for a conversion gap around PayPal is very simple: teams do not always compare the same metric.
 Some talk about an overall checkout conversion rate.
 Others talk about the PayPal usage rate among successful payments.
-Still others measure the share of clicks on the PayPal button that become a transaction.
+Others still measure the share of clicks on the PayPal button that become a transaction.
 These ratios do not have the same denominator, so they cannot tell the same story.

 • Sessions versus users.